The psychedelic crisis: bad trip

 To be clear, this is a compilation of suggestions on how to deal with anxiety.
 If you have your own way, like meditation, that is just as valid if not more valid.

 This is exceptionally important but isn't always easy.
-This is because it is often some particular thing which is the focus of panic.
-This thing could and often is a thought brought about by the psychedelic state.
+This is because it is often some particular thing which is the focus of panic, like believing that the devil is possessing you, aliens are abducting you, friends are trying to kill you, etc. This thing could and often is an anxious thought brought about by the negative psychedelic experience.
 It could be a fear about something which is or you merely think is happening or could happen.

 So, instead of thinking 'I am experiencing a panic reaction!' (general anxiety), which would put you in a position where you realised what was going on, you think 'this thing is happening !' (specific anxiety).
+For example, instead of thinking "I am experiencing a panic reaction!", you think "I am being possessed by the devil!"
 In other words, you believe the fear.

 You think "oh shit, this terrible thing is happening ! (aliens/devils/murdering friends, etc)" and this sets you down the path for increases in anxiety.
 The path for opposing anxiety begins with the recognition that you are simply experiencing an anxiety reaction and that is all